Labelling: Handle with care

 “People, especially children, respond much better when given positive labels, even if it is a label they intend to pursue.”

-I have been working with this family for several weeks, and using the Solution Focused Approach we had seen marginal and inconsistent improvement in the boy’s behavior both at home and school.
+I’d been working with this family for several weeks and using the Solution Focused Approach.
+We’d seen marginal and inconsistent improvement in the boy’s behaviour, both at home and school.
 He was able to participate in therapy, but it would be a stretch to say he seemed to be enjoying each session.
-I think it would be more accurate to say he tolerated the process.
+It would be more accurate to say he tolerated the process.
 That is, until I used the Strength Cards for Kids in a session with him.

-The boy is about 9 years old and, as we began to talk, I asked him to find a card that represented who he would like to be going forward.
-He chose a card and began to describe to me why he wanted to demonstrate the skill it represented in the future.
+The boy was around 9 years old and, as we began to talk, I asked him to find a card that represented who he would like to be going forward.
+He chose a card and began to describe why he wanted to demonstrate the skill it represented in the future.
 Then I asked him what he would catch himself doing in the future that would fit with this skill being a bigger part of his life.
-For the first time since I knew him he seemed to enjoy the therapy.
-He seemed to have a true sense of joy as he answered the questions, and was very detailed as he described the behaviors he would be exhibiting in the future.
+For the first time since I knew him, he seemed to enjoy the therapy.
+He seemed to have a true sense of joy as he answered the questions and was very detailed as he described the behaviours he would be exhibiting in the future.

-As I sit here writing this piece about our interaction, I am compelled to reflect on what I think happened and why my young client responded the way he did.
+As I sit here writing this piece about our interaction, I’m compelled to reflect on what I think happened and why my young client responded the way he did.
 It seems to me that people, especially children, do not like being given negative labels such as having ‘ADHD’ or ‘depression’.
-People, especially children, respond much better when given positive labels, even if it is a label they intend to pursue.
+People, especially children, respond much better when given positive labels, even if it’s a label they intend to pursue.

 In this case, my 9-year-old client left the session elated, and two weeks later the parents reported that it was as if they had a whole new child.
 He was turning in his work in school, following the rules at home and school, and seemed happier than he had been in years.

 I have to be honest.
-When I was originally told about Innovative Resources’ strength cards I was not sure I would like them.
-To be even more honest, I sort of anticipated I would find them somewhat useless.
-Not that I had any particular problem with the concept; it was just that I have never really found tools useful in my work.
-I have been working with children and their families for years and it is one my great professional joys.
-In this time, I had never used a tool that I found helpful—until now.
+When I was originally told about Innovative Resources’ Strength Cards I was not sure I would like them.
+Not that I had any particular problem with the concept, it was just that I have never really found tools useful in my work.
+I’ve been working with children and their families for years and it’s one my great professional joys.
+In this time, I’d never used a tool that I found helpful—until now.

-To learn more about Elliott’s work, publications and to tune in to his YouTube presentations, visit www.elliottconnie.com
+To learn more about Elliott’s work, publications and to tune in to his YouTube videos, visit www.elliottconnie.com

 Leave a Reply